 - 1. An academic year consists of two semesters. - 2.
 The annual planning is attached in Appendix 1. - 3.
 The programme consists of units of study.
 These units of study are described in the Educational Programme Plan (EPP) attached in Appendix 2.
-Per unit of study, the EPP will in any case include the following information: - a. the name of the unit of study; - b. whether the unit of study is part of the qualitative criterion of the study advice: - c. the semester in which the unit of study is offered; - d. the competencies/learning outcomes associated with the unit of study; - e. the format(s) in which the education is provided and any attendance requirement or participation requirement in tutorials and practicals; - f. the number of contact hours and independent study hours; - q. the number of credits: - h. the test formats, including the weighting factors of any partial tests; - i. the format of conducting the test; - j. the week in which the test is offered. - 4.
-The provisions of paragraphs 1 up to and including 4 of this article do not apply to programmes which take part in the Experiment leeruitkomsten.
+Per unit of study, the EPP will in any case include the following information: - a. the name of the unit of study; - b. the semester in which the unit of study is offered; - c. the competencies/learning outcomes associated with the unit of study; - d. the format(s) in which the education is provided and any attendance requirement or participation requirement in tutorials and practicals; - e. the number of contact hours and independent study hours; - f. the number of credits; - g. the test formats, including the weighting factors of any partial tests; - h. the testing method; - i. the week in which the test is offered; - j. whether the unit of study is part of the qualitative criterion of the study advice;

-Article 3.2 Work placements, activities and professional practice
+Article 3.2 Internships, activities and professional practice

-1. The full-time programme involves a work placement of 18 weeks representing 30 credits.
-Further provisions, information and conditions are described in the work placement handbook, which can be found on BrightSpace.
+1. The full-time programme involves a one-week fieldtrip to several (inter)national organisations, representing 1 credit in the first year, an internship of 10 weeks representing 13 credits in the second year and a graduation internship of 20 weeks representing 30 credits in the third year.
+Further provisions, information and conditions are described in the course syllabi, which can be found on Brightspace.

-Article 3.3 Minors and electives
+Article 3.3 Minor segment

-- 1. The minor segment is worth 45 credits for full-time Bachelor's programmes and 30 credits for the three-year Bachelor's programmes.
+- 1. The minor segment is worth 30 credits for three-year Bachelor's programmes.
 The purpose of the minor segment is to broaden and deepen the professional competencies applicable to the major programme. - 2.
 The periods reserved for the minor segment are stated in Appendix 2.
-The minors and electives organised by the programme in European Studies are listed in Appendix 2. - 3.
-The minor segment may be filled in within or outside of the programme as follows: - a. minors within our own or from another programme/ faculty/ (accredited) institution for higher education (in the Netherlands and abroad), - b. a work placement (in The Netherlands and abroad), - c. electives, i.e. - 1° electives held at THUAS, - 2° electives at another higher education institution, - d. major units of study given by another programme, whether or not at THUAS, - e. special tasks. - 4.
-The minors and electives in which the student may enrol without requiring individual assessment by the Exam Board are stated in the list published on the Student Portal. - 5.
-The student must submit a request to the Exam Board at least 15 days prior to the commencement of the relevant minor or elective in the following cases: - a. if the student wishes to follow a minor or elective at THUAS or externally which is not included in the list referred to in paragraph 4; - b. if the student wishes to request exemption from components in the minor segment based on past results achieved in another programme. - The minor may not overlap with the major and must be at least at a university of applied sciences level. - If the student performs special tasks as part of the elective as referred to in Article 3.3(3)(e), 3 credits will be awarded if the assessment is satisfactory, to the extent the following conditions have been met: - a. the student plays an active role on the relevant committee, and where applicable attends at least 80% of the committee meetings;
+The minors and electives organised by the programme in Sport Studies | International Sport Management are listed in Appendix 2. - 3.
+The minor segment may be filled in within or outside of the programme as follows: - a. minors within our own or from another programme/ faculty/ (accredited) institution for higher education (in the Netherlands and abroad), - b. electives within our own or from another accredited programme/ faculty/ institution for higher education, - c. major units of study given by another programme, whether or not at THUAS, - d. special tasks. - 4.
+The minors and electives for which the Exam Board has given its approval beforehand are stated in the list published on the Student Portal. - 5.
+The student must submit a request to the Exam Board at least 15 days prior to the commencement of the relevant minor or elective in the following cases: - a. if the student wishes to follow a minor or elective at THUAS or externally which is not included in the list referred to in paragraph 4; - b. if the student wishes to request exemption from components in the minor segment based on past results achieved in another programme.

+The minor may not overlap with the major and must be at least at a university of applied sciences

+- 6. If the student performs special tasks as part of the elective as referred to in Article 3.3(3)(e), 1-3 credits will be awarded if the assessment is satisfactory, to the extent the following conditions have been met: - a. the student plays an active role on the relevant committee, and where applicable attends at least 80% of the committee meetings;